Demographic window

-The Demographic Window is defined to be that period of time in a nation's demographic evolution when the proportion of population of working age group is particularly prominent.
-This occurs when the demographic architecture of a population becomes younger and the percentage of people able to work reaches its height.
+The demographic window is the interval of time in a nation's demographic evolution when the proportion of population of working age group is particularly prominent.
+This occurs when the demographic structure of a population becomes younger and the percentage of people able to work reaches its height.
 Typically, the demographic window of opportunity lasts for 30-40 years depending upon the country.
 Because of the mechanical link between fertility levels and age structures, the timing and duration of this period is closely associated to those of fertility decline: when birth rates fall, the age pyramid first shrinks with gradually lower proportions of young population (under 15s) and the dependency ratio decreases as is happening (or happened) in various parts of East Asia over several decades.
 After a few decades, low fertility however causes the population to get older and the growing proportion of elderly people inflates again the dependency ratio as is observed in present-day Europe.

 The exact technical boundaries of definition may vary.
 The UN Population Department has defined it as period when the proportion of children and youth under 15 years falls below 30 per cent and the proportion of people 65 years and older is still below 15 per cent.
 The Global Data Lab released an alternative classification of phases: